jrladd/networks/assignments/create-visualization.md

 Now that you've learned some of the principles and techniques behind network visualization, you'll create your own visualization.
 You'll complete the following two items:

-1. An original visualization of one of the social network data examples listed below.
+1. Two original visualizations of one of the social network data examples listed below.
 You can make any kind of network visualization you want, so long as you meet the outlined criteria.
-Your network can be static or dynamic, using any of the tools we worked with in class.
+You should have one static and one dynamic visualization, using any of the tools we worked with in class.
+Think carefully about the different advantages of these two approaches to visualization!
+2. Both visualizations should be clearly labeled, with titles and relevant information.
+In your static visualization, this may involve adding captions to an exported image.
+In your dynamic visualization, this may involve adding labels to a plot and writing in markdown cells.
-2. A 2-3 paragraph written explanation of the choices you made in your visualization and the network principles you followed.
+3. A 2-3 paragraph written explanation of the choices you made in your visualizations and the network principles you followed.
 You might look back at [Ch.
 4 of *The Network Turn*](https://www.cambridge.org/core/elements/network-turn/CC38F2EA9F51A6D1AFCB7E005218BBE5) to remind yourself of some of the key principles.

 You'll be graded on the following criteria: